openwfm/wrf-fire/doc/README_git.txt

   branch which you control.
 There is a way to automate this so that the branches don't have to be specified (the --track flag may actually take care of this), but I'm not sure how this works.
 For now, I suggest specifying the branches to be safe.

+6. Deleting a remote branch

+  A remote branch can be deleted by pushing "nothing" to the branch.
+For example, if you want to delete the remote branch "oldbranch" on origin, you would do:

+  git push origin :oldbranch

-6. Other commands
+7. Other commands

   For a log of everything you have done in your repository, see the command reflog.
   You can undo changes with reset.
 The cvs style commands status, log, and diff also work in git.

-7. diff with other branch:
+8. diff with other branch:

   git fetch                       (to make sure you have current repository) git diff <branch>               (for example git diff origin/jb/fire_da)

-7. Getting help
+9. Getting help

   man git : Overview of git commands man git-commit : man page for "git commit" (replace commit with other commands as well)